slu-soc5650/course-website/pages/userguide/introduction-to-github.md

 Students can get access to GitHub's paid services for free, however, by signing up for a [free student account](https://education.github.com).
 This will give you access to private repositories for as long as you are a student.

 ### GitHub Repositories
-Users of GitHub adhere to a couple of norms with their repositories that are worth knowing about.
-Repositories cannot have spaces in their names (much like objects in `R`), so the naming conventions that were discussed in Seminar 01 all apply to GitHub as well!
+Users of GitHub.com adhere to a couple of norms with their repositories that are worth knowing about.
+Repositories cannot have spaces in their names (much like variables in Stata), so the naming conventions that we will discuss in relation to Stata this semester all apply to GitHub as well!

 Public GitHub repositories also contain (typically) at least three core files: